Our Whole World

 The fella was a drunken fool and each night of the week he came home and found that someting was different his wife had an excuse each night and he the sucker believed it.

-I called my wife the curse o' my life, Will you kindly tell to me?
+Will you kindly tell to me?

 G C D7 G